 Can a minor rent an apartment with parental consent?

-What documents or requirements are typically needed to rent an apartment?
+What documents are needed to rent?

-Can a college student rent an apartment if they are under 18?
+Can a college student under 18 rent?

 Find your next place